 - Cover Letters – Purdue Online Writing Lab provides information on what to include in a cover letter and how to format it.

 - Gale Virtual Reference Library – Access to more than 380 electronic reference titles — eBooks — in health, medicine, science, art, history, business, biography and more.
-This online resource is available remotely, 24/7 to Warrenville Library cardholders.
-You will need your Warrenville library card number and 4-digit pin number to access the database.
+This database is available remotely with your Warrenville Library card number and 4 digit PIN.

 - Glossary of Job Searching Terms – This glossary of job, career, and employment terms is designed to give job-seekers a quick definition -- and then provide links where you can find more details.